 He too was on his first day!

-The theme of my Mayoral year will be ‘overcoming adversity’ and my chosen charity will be Parkinson’s UK.
-I lost Val to an aggressive form of cancer a few years ago, but she had been in the foothills of that pernicious disease for some years.
+The theme of my Mayoral year was ‘overcoming adversity’ – how prescient was that? – and my chosen charity was Parkinson’s UK.
+While I’d lost Val to an aggressive form of cancer a few years previously, she had been in the foothills of that pernicious disease for some years.

-That Val won’t be with me to share my Mayoralty is, of course, a source of immense sadness for me.
+That Val wouldn’t be with me to share my Mayoralty was, of course, a source of immense sadness for me.

-My Mayoress for the year will be Jan Cheese, the widow of my very good friend and fellow Town Councillor, Jon Cheese, whom we lost nearly twelve years ago.
+My Mayoress for the year was Jan Cheese, the widow of my very good friend and fellow Town Councillor, Jon Cheese, whom we’d lost some twelve years earlier.

-My Deputy Mayor is Janette Potter and her escort is former City Councillor Gillian Smith.
+My Deputy Mayor was Cllr.
+Janette Potter and her escort was former City Councillor Gillian Smith.